asantaga/wiserHomeAssistantPlatform/README.md

 `IP Address` here you can change the IP address or use a hostname of the hub connection.

-`Scan Interval` is the interval in second that the integration will update form the hub.
+`Scan Interval` is the interval in seconds that the integration will update from the hub.
 Do not set this too low as the hub will not be able to cope and you will see errors.
 Default is 30.

 `Default Heating Boost Temperature` is the delta temperature above the current room temperature the radiator should be set to when boosted, default is 2